• Home

 4. Wiscasset

-Stoping to eat at Red’s Eats is definitely worth your time during your drive from Portland to Acadia, and you can combine it with a beautiful stroll around the historic village and Main Street.
+Stopping to eat at Red’s Eats is definitely worth your time during your drive from Portland to Acadia, and you can combine it with a beautiful stroll around the historic village and Main Street.
 The welcome sign as you enter the village will even claim that Wiscasset is the “Prettiest Little Village in Maine.”
+It’s also a great town to go antiquing!

 Estimated time needed at this stop: 1-3 hours, depending on how long that line is at Red’s!